caltechads/django-wildewidgets/README.md

             filter.add_choice("2000-3000", "level_3000")
             self.add_filter('pressure', filter)

-Generally, for these filters to work, you will have to override the default searching function:
+Generally, for these filters to work, you will have to override the default searching function for the corresponding field:

         def search_pressure_column(self, qs, column, value):
             if value=='level_1000':